19 September 2020

 Beannachar occupies the former ‘Banchory House’, extended and re-designed in 1837 by celebrated local architect John Smith.

-Architect: John Smith, City Architect of Aberdeen also known and "Tudor Johnnie"
+Architect: John Smith, City Architect of Aberdeen also known as "Tudor Johnnie"

 Building Date: 1837